symfony/symfony-docs/components/cache/adapters/redis_adapter.rst

         'redis://localhost'
     );

-The DSN can specify either an IP/host (and an optional port) or a socket path, as well as a user and password and a database index.
+The DSN can specify either an IP/host (and an optional port) or a socket path, as well as a password and a database index.

 .. note::